ULL-prompt-engineering/langchain-mini/README.md

 All information is provided on an as-is basis.
 Nothing contained in the Course or the Course materials constitutes a solicitation, recommendation, or endorsement by the organizers of a particular AI model or AI generated content.

-Many parts of this course utilize ChatGPT's API, and if you exceed the free tier and you want to continue using the API, an option is to provide a credit card to OpenAI to pay them for the use of the API.
+Many parts of this course utilize ChatGPT's API, and if you exceed the free tier and you want to continue using the API, an option is to provide a credit card to OpenAI to pay them for the use of their API.

 ## Setup